Archies Creek

 Archies Creek was the seat of the Shire of Bass until it amalgamated in 1994 and is now in the Bass Coast Shire.

-In May 2019 the inaugural Archies Bald Portrait Prize was held at the Archies Creek Hall.
+In May 2019 the inaugural Archies Bald Portrait Prize was held at the Archies Creek Hall and curated by Liane Arno of ArtSpace.
 Inspired by Deb Rielly, a paramedic and cancer sufferer who died in April 2019, who suffered taunts because she refused to wear a wig or scarf when she lost her hair due to chemotherapy, the local community art gallery, ArtSpace, along with the Hall, organised a painting and sculptural exhibition in honour of the beauty of the hairless head.
 A sold out Biggest Morning Tea raised money for Cancer Research.
-It is now an annual event.